thecointech/thecoin/apps/tapcap-manager/ClientCS/docs/TransactionsApi.md

 <a name="tapcapbroker"></a>
 # **TapCapBroker**
-> InlineResponse200 TapCapBroker (TapCapPurchaseBrokerSigned request)
+> InlineResponse200 TapCapBroker (SignedMessage request)

 Broker: Register new TapCap transaction